medic/cht-core/README.md

 Navigate your browser to [`http://localhost:5988/medic/login`](http://localhost:5988/medic/login).

+### Working on local environment with real devices

+This process is relevant for viewing the Medic webapp on mobile devices when the api service is run on a developer machine running Webapp >v3.5.0.
+Webapp v3.5.0 relies on service workers, which require a valid HTTPS certificate to function.
+Follow these steps to make your developer build accessible from your android device at the trusted url created by ngrok.

+1. Create an ngrok account at https://ngrok.com/
+1. Follow instructions on downloading and linking your computer to your ngrok account.
+1. Start the webapp.
+This can be via docker, grunt, debug, horti, etc....
+1. Run ngrok and forward it towards the port you are running the webapp on.
+    * EX: For running webapp in docker locally using the docker instructions above `$ ./ngrok http 443`.
+This will forward the traffic from your ngrok url on https to 443 on your local machine. </br>
+    * EX: For running via horti, or grunt where the api starts on port 5988. `$ ./ngrok http 5988` This will forward the traffic from your ngrok url on https to 5988 on your local machine.
+    * Example output from ngrok: Forwarding https://1661304e.ngrok.io -> http://localhost:5988
+1. You can then enter the ngrok generated url(https://1661304e.ngrok.io) into our [android app](https://github.com/medic/medic-android) or browser and connect to your local dev environment.

 ### Data

 To fill your app with generated data, you can batch-load messages from a CSV file, with the [load_messages.js](https://github.com/medic/medic/blob/master/scripts/load_messages.js) script.